jakerudolph/matlab_standards/matlab_standards.md

 **Description:** The try construct **SHOULD** only be used for exception handling.
 An exception object must be assigned or created and an error function must be called in the catch.
 Do not use try/catch to suppress errors or to express simple conditions.
 There are other, more suitable options for that.

-**Rationale:** Using try for simple error suppression can result in poor performance and unexpected behaviour.
+**Rationale:** Using try for simple error suppression can result in poor performance and unexpected behavior.
 When a different error occurs than the one expected, it can go undetected because of the try/catch.

 DO:
 ```matlab